francescogerardomarra/its/modulo26/4_security.md

     - This setting defines when Spring Security should create a session.

     - **`SessionCreationPolicy.IF_REQUIRED`** (default behavior): A session is created **only if needed**.
-        - If your application is **stateful** (e.g., maintains user session information), a session will be created when the user first authenticates.
+        - If your application is **stateful** (e.g. maintains user session information), a session will be created when the user first authenticates.
-        - If your application is **stateless** (e.g., REST APIs), no session will be created unless explicitly required.
+        - If your application is **stateless** (e.g. REST APIs), no session will be created unless explicitly required.

     - This approach provides flexibility, ensuring that a session is created only when necessary, based on your application's needs.